-CTE Standar ds and Benchmarks FS-LA FS-MATH NGSSS-Sci ladder, seating the correct angle for climbing, extending ladders to the necessary height with the fly locked and the top placed against a reliable structural component.
+CTE Standard ls and Benchmarks FS-LA FS-MATH NGSSS-Sci ladder, seating the correct angle for climbing, extending ladders to the necessary height with the fly locked and the top placed against a reliable structural component.
 19.12 Given PPE, attack lines and hand tools, attack a passenger vehicle fire as a member of a team so that hazards are avoided, flammable liquids are identified and controlled, and protection from flash fires is maintained, and assuring all vehicle compartments are overhauled and the fire extinguished.
 19.13 Given fires in stacked or piled materials and storage containers, extinguish the fire from the exterior sing attack lines, hand tools and master stream devices protecting exposures and stopping the spread of fire while avoiding collapse hazards, and preserving signs of arson.
-19.14 conditions, conduct a search and rescue in a structure utilizing appropriate tools, forcible entry techniques, hoses and ladders assuring that all areas are searched, all victims are located and 40.45 removed and team integrity and safety is maintained.
-19.15 Operating as a member of a team given an attack line, ladders, PPE, tools and an assignment, attack an interior structure fire at grade, above grade and below grade by gaining access, effectively applying water, approaching the fire correctly, finding hidden fires and controlling them, and hazards are recognized and managed.
-19.16 Perform horizontal ventilation assuring that openings are free of 10.10 obstruction and ventilation devices are correctly placed, and the structure is cleared of smoke.
-19.17 pitched roofs by creating a specified opening, removing barriers, assuring structural integrity is not compromised, releasing products of combustion.
-19.18 Given PPE, an attack line, hand tools, and a flashlight overhaul a fire scene assuring structural integrity is not compromised, all hidden fires are discovered and fire cause evidence is preserved, and the fire is extinguished.
-19.19 Given salvage tools and equipment and an assignment, conserve property so that the building and its contents are protected from future damage.
-19.20 Given supply or intake hose, tools and a fire hydrant r static water source, connect a fire department pumper to a water supply assuring connections are tight and water flow is unobstructed.
+19.14 Operating as a member of a team and under obscured vision conditions, conduct a search and rescue in a structure utilizing appropriate tools, forcible entry techniques, hoses and ladders assuring that all areas are searched, all victims are located and removed and team integrity and safety is maintained.
+19.15 Operating as a member of a team given an attack line, ladders, PPE, tools and an assignment, attack an interior structure fire at grade, above grade and below grade by gaining access, effectively applying water, approaching the fire correctly, finding hidden fires 10.10 and controlling them, and hazards are recognized and managed.
+19.16 Perform horizontal ventilation assuring that openings are free of obstruction and ventilation devices are correctly placed, and the structure is cleared of smoke.
+Perform vertical ventilation on a structures with various flat and 19.17 pitched roofs by creating a specified opening, removing barriers, assuring structural integrity is not compromised, releasing products of combustion.
+Given PPE, an attack line, hand tools, and a flashlight overhaul a fire scene assuring structural integrity is not compromised, all hidden fires are discovered and fire cause evidence is preserved, and the fire is extinguished.
+10 10 Given salvage tools and equipment and an assignment, conserve 10.10 property so that the building and its contents are protected from future damage.
+Given supply or intake hose, tools and a fire hydrant r static water 10.20 source, connect a fire department pumper to a water supply assuring connections are tight and water flow is unobstructed.